Panagia Episkopi: Frescoes

 The inner room of the Panagia Episkopi was decorated with frescoes during its construction.
-They were covered with plaster during the Ottoman period.
+They were covered with plaster during the Ottoman era.
 Over the course of the centuries, most of them were destroyed by moisture.
 Some of the frescoes were successfully freed from the plaster and restored, however.
 The figures in the pictures are reminiscent of Cappadocian murals, which led the Greek construction researcher and Byzantinologist Anastasios Orlandos to conclude that the artist was of eastern origin.
 He dated the frescoes to 1100.
 The frescoes show various Hierarchs, Christian martyrs and scenes from the life of Christ as well as other biblical scenes.

 The Festival of Herod II stands out among the scenic representations.
 The fresco shows the king on his throne, pointing at his wife, Herodias, as she presents him with the head of John the Baptist on a platter.
 Further scenes show the Miracles of Jesus, the Resurrection, and the birth and death of the Virgin Mary.
 All these paintings are outstanding due to their lively expression and harmonious colouration.